Best Subwoofers For Home Theater AND Music.

 SVS, who have been supportive of this site since I first contacted them, offers free shipping, even if you send it back (something that could cost hundreds).
 Their Bill of Rights is one of the most comprehensive customer protection packages in the industry.

-If you decide to go with one of the above, please follow the links shortly before placing your order to help support this site.
+If you decide to go with one of the above, please follow the links shortly before placing your order.
 For those that are not linked, please be sure to tell them you heard about their subs on this site.

 Phone orders for SVS are NOT tracked for the affiliate program, only website orders.